-When preparing their operating schedules, risk assessments of the premises should make reference to the following items of best practice:-
+When preparing their operating schedules, applicants are encouraged to refer to the Code of Conduct (Appendix D) and to carry out a risk assessment (Appendix F) of their premises by reference to the following items of best practice:

-- Occupancy Limits The authority will not generally impose conditions as to occupancy levels where these are adequately addressed by other controls but may do so in any other case where relevant representations are made.
-Capacities should be addressed in the fire risk assessment; - Fire Safety The fire risk assessment completed in relation to the use of the premises, should assist applicants in satisfying Kent Fire and Rescue Authority that the public safety objective will be met; - Levels of door supervision adequate to control access to and egress from premises in order to ensure the public safety;
+Occupancy limits - The authority will not generally impose conditions as to occupancy levels where these are adequately addressed by other controls but may do so in any other case where relevant representations are made.
+Capacities should be addressed in the fire risk assessment:

-- Training for current and future staff in matters relating to public safety, where not already required by other legislation; - Prevention of injury Where there is evidence of a current or past problem in relation to particular premises or a particular locality, or in all circumstances it is considered likely that such a problem might occur, and/or premises are to be used primarily for the sale or supply and consumption of alcohol on premises (particularly if those premises have little seating for patrons relative to their size/capacity).
+- Fire safety The fire risk assessment completed in relation to the use of the premises, should assist applicants in satisfying Kent Fire and Rescue Authority that the public safety objective will be met; - Levels of door supervision adequate to control access to and egress from premises in order to ensure the public safety; - Training for current and future staff in matters relating to public safety, where not already required by other legislation; - Prevention of injury Where there is evidence of a current or past problem in relation to particular premises or a particular locality, or in all circumstances it is considered likely that such a problem might occur, and/or premises are to be used primarily for the sale or supply and consumption of alcohol on premises (particularly if those premises have little seating for patrons relative to their size/capacity).
 Applicants should give consideration to a policy of using plastic, polycarbonate or toughened glass, and a policy not to pass glass bottles over the bar, either throughout the period of operation or at certain times or on certain occasions; - Measures to reduce the impact of noise both in terms of staff safety and protection of hearing of the public and staff at the premises, where such measures are not already required by other legislation; - Measures to ensure that litter does not cause a nuisance or a health hazard to the public or a fire hazard to the vicinity, as generated by the activity at or near to the premises.